peeweetje/Conquering-Responsive-Layout/README.md

 ### Solution

-> display flex => flex container => allways the parent, default = row
+> display flex => flex container => allways the parent, default = row.
-> gap is very useful but only supported by firefox => the solution = col + col = margin.
+> Gap is very useful but only supported by firefox => the solution = col + col = margin.
-> Build the respnsive website with the design that's given using flexbox
+> Build the respnsive website with the design that's given using flexbox.